-It is an infection that occurs or occurs in the trachea, in the larynx or voice box and in the respiratory tract or bronchi.
+It is an infection that occurs or occurs in the trachea, in the larynx or voice box, and the respiratory tract or bronchi.

-These types of conditions are usually not very invasive or harmful to the body, but medications are prescribed to treat the infection.
+These conditions are usually not very invasive or harmful to the body, but medications are prescribed to treat the infection.

 This condition occurs because the airways become inflamed, making it difficult to enter and leave the air in the lungs.

-Usually the common denominator of those affected is in an age range between the first year of life to 6 years and this is because the respiratory tracts of children are in development and are very small, therefore, are more prone to acquire diseases or infections.
+Usually, the common denominator of those affected is in an age range between the first year of life to 6 years.
+This is because the respiratory tracts of children are in development and are very small; therefore, they are more prone to acquire diseases or infections.

 Symptoms of Laryngotracheitis

-Symptoms vary depending on the severity of the condition and usually get worse at night, at first they can be confused with a common cold or with the onset of bronchitis or pneumonia by presenting as follows:
+Symptoms vary depending on the severity of the condition.
+Usually, they get worse at night; at first, they can be confused with a common cold or with the onset of bronchitis or pneumonia by presenting as follows: